 We’re glad you’re here.
-We are a fellowship of men and women who share our experience, strength and hope to help each other gain and maintain sexual sobrity.
-For us, sexual sobrity means no sex with one’s self or with anyone other than our spouse and that true sobriety includes progressive victory over lust.
+We are a fellowship of men and women who share our experience, strength and hope to help each other gain and maintain sexual sobriety.
+For us, sexual sobriety means no sex with one’s self or with anyone other than our spouse and that true sobriety includes progressive victory over lust.

 We can’t pronounce anyone as a sexaholic.
 It’s up to you to diagnose for yourself.
 Try some controlled lusting.
 Try setting boundaries on your sexaul acting out.
 Try limiting your sex partners or the frequency of your activity.
 Try it more than once.
 If you find you want to stop and can’t, you may be a sexaholic.
 Lust has become an addiction.
 Our situation is like that of the alcoholic who can no longer tolerate alcohol and must stop drinking altogether.
 So it is with the sexaholic, or sex drunk, who can no longer tolerate lust but cannot stop.

 But there is hope.
-We have found that we are powerless over lust, and we have found sobrity in this daily program of spiritual recovery.
+We have found that we are powerless over lust, and we have found sobriety in this daily program of spiritual recovery.
 By working the Twelve Steps of recovery, we have been able to stay sexually sober for years, one day at a time.

 If you want what we have, we are here to help.
 There are around 20 meetings a week across the state of Nebraska and three of those are phone meetings for anyone who aren’t located close to a physical meeting.

 Here’s what you’ll find on this web site:

 - Self-Test.
 If you’re a newcomer trying to decide if SA is a resource for you, take the test here.

 - Women in SA.
 If you are a woman facing problems with sexual acting out, you’ll find specific information for you here.

 - Our Stories.
 Many of us find that audio talks from experienced, sober members can help our recovery.
 In this section you’ll find audio recordings of local speaker meetings and retreats.

 - Contact.
 Finally, for more individualized information, contact us.

 What is Sexaholics Anonymous?*